HomeLatest NewsGovernance‘Chinese invasion of Taiwan would be very difficult to achieve’

 China would also need to keep some of its forces in reserve to prevent any foreign forces from joining in to help Taiwan and to keep a close watch on other fractious areas of China’s border, like with India and in the South China Sea, the ministry said.

-“US and Japanese military bases are close to Taiwan, and any Chinese Communist attack would necessarily be closely monitored, plus it would need to reserve forces to prevent foreign military intervention,” it added.
+“US and military bases are close to Taiwan, and any Chinese Communist attack would necessarily be closely monitored, plus it would need to reserve forces to prevent foreign military intervention,” it added.

 “It is difficult to concentrate all its efforts on fighting with Taiwan.”